nodeaholic/jwt-node/README.md

 2. Remove 'none' as an option for the signature.

-3. Make the default jti to be an ObjectId.
+3. Make the default jti to be an ObjectId. (done)

 jwt-node is the cleanest JSON Web Token (JWT) library for Node.js developers. jwt-node removes all the complexities around JWTs, and gives you a simple, intuitive API,